LGBTQ+ Center Action Team (LSAC)

 Alexxus (she/her) is the Special Assistant in the Graduate College at Kent State University.
 She received her Bachelors degree in Human Development and Family Studies from KSU in May 2020.
 In her current role, she supports graduate students from orientation to graduation.
 Prior to her joining the Graduate College in September 2021, Alexxus gained extensive experience with University Housing and Student Success Programs.
 In her free time, she enjoys reading books, hanging out with her cats, and trying new food.

-Morgan (he/him/his) is a Coordinator of Operations and Special Projects in the Division of Diversity, Equity, and Inclusion.
+Morgan (he/him/his) is a Coordinator of Operations and Special Projects in the Division of People, Culture and Belonging.
 He’s always had a passion for working with the LGBTQ+ community, and enjoys being as involved as possible with the LGBTQ+ Center at Kent State!
 Morgan has always been a sucker for a good pun, quality pizza, and the serenity of a Lake Erie sunset in the summer.